alekatanasov98/SQL/README.md

 |looker    |103 795.3    |49    |
 |word      |82 576.0	 |48    |

-# Conclusions
+# Conclusion
 1. **Top-Paying Data Analyst Jobs:** The highest-paying jobs for data analysts that allow remote work offer a wide range of slaries, the highest at $650,000.
 2. **Skills for Top-Paying Jobs:** High-paying data analyst jobs require advanced proficiency in SQL, suggesting it's a critical skill for earning a top salary.
 3. **Most In Demand Skills:** SQL is also the most demanded skill in the data analyst job market, thus making it essential for job seekers.
-4. **Skills with Higher Salaries:** Specialized skills, such as SVN and Solidity are associated with the highest average salaries, indicating a premium on niche expertise.
+4. **Skills with Higher Salaries:** Specialized skills, such as SVN and Solidity are associated with the highest average salaries.
 5. **Optimal Skills for Job Market Value:** SQL leads in demand and offers for a high average salary, positioning it as one of the most optimal skills for data analysts to learn and maximize their market value.